• About

 Grapeseed Oil (Vitis vinifera)

 Grapeseed oil is outstanding in just about every respect.
-It possesses a gentle green colour along with a pleasing aroma.
-Because of its natural non-allergenic properties it is typically used as the base oil for ointments, creams and lotions.
+It possesses a gentle green color along with a pleasing aroma.
+Because of its natural non-allergenic properties, it is typically used as the base oil for ointments, creams and lotions.

 This oil is particularly good for skin types that don’t absorb oils very well, and it doesn’t leave a greasy feeling.